Nicole Seah: Endorsement of presidential candidate

 On 30 July 2011, Seah endorsed presidential candidate Tan Jee Say, saying that "We need a President who is intellectual, who is a brilliant thinker, and not only that, someone who has a heart for the people and who can represent Singapore on the greater world stage."

-She had appeared as a guest speaker at Tan's presidential rally on 23 August 2011 and also as a counting agent during the campaign.
+She had appeared as a guest speaker at Tan's presidential rally on 23 August 2011 and also as a counting agent during the Tan's campaign.

 On 28 August 2011, the presidential election ended with Tan coming in third in the four-corner race, garnering 25.04 per cent or 529,732 votes out of a 2.1 million cast.
 Dr Tony Tan was elected with a slight margin of 7,269 votes.
 His closest contender was Dr Tan Cheng Bock.

 "Tan Jee Say came in a very close second to Dr Tony Tan, so all of us had higher hopes that he might have perhaps pushed through.
 But nevertheless, I still feel that he put up a very good fight.
 All of us are very proud of him and I'm sure a lot of Singaporeans are also proud of him for having stood by his political ideologies.
 I wouldn't say he really lost outright, but the numbers varied.
 It was quite an even split; it was just unfortunate that he had a smaller share of it," said Ms Seah.

-On 23 November 2013, Seah wrote a lengthy status on her personal Facebook page recounting her experience in the time since the 2011 general election, where she says she was "derailed" from her larger purpose, taking on opportunities with being elected in 2016 in mind, that she had suffered a meltdown over a series of events that unfolded this year in her life.
+On 23 November 2013, Seah wrote a lengthy status on her personal Facebook page, recounting her experience in the time since the 2011 general election, stating that she had been "derailed" from her "larger purpose", taking on opportunities with being elected in 2016 in mind, and that she had suffered a meltdown over a series of events that unfolded that year in her life.

 "Needless to say, when you start thinking about your life in 5 year blocks, you start to get equally myopic about the way you do things," she wrote, adding she was getting exhausted by her daily routine of work, house visits and walkabouts.
 She referred to a "terrible, irreversible mistake" she made during the presidential election two years ago as well, but did not mention it in specifics, only saying she "completely underestimated what her lobbying could do".
 She had thrown her weight behind presidential candidate Tan Jee Say during that time, speaking at his rallies and going on walkabouts with him.